Understanding HOA rules: Types, enforcement and more

 However, there are some cases where exceptions can be made.
 Boards should review all violations on a case-by-case basis and pass a special resolution if necessary.
 For example, suppose a community doesn’t allow dogs over a certain weight.
 In that case, they may pass a special resolution to allow a service dog that exceeds the weight limitation in their pet policy.
 A board must consider all violations individually to determine if exemptions should be made.

-Is there any way to get around HOA regulations?
+Is there any way to get around HOA rules?

 Homeowners Associations (HOAs) typically have rules and regulations in place to maintain community standards, aesthetics, and the overall well-being of the neighborhood.
 While it's essential to respect and adhere to these rules as a member of the community, there are a few potential avenues for addressing concerns or seeking changes: